Skip to main content

 • Framework agreements for multi-year procurement contracts.

-• Requests for proposals (RFPs) from public institutions, hospitals, universities, and state-owned enterprises.
+• Requests for proposals from public institutions, hospitals, universities, and state-owned enterprises.

 • Contract award notices, which reveal who won past tenders and at what price, useful for competitive analysis.

 The signal aggregates publications from official platforms such as BOAMP (France), TED (EU-wide), and SAM.gov (United States), among others.
-You do not need to monitor each platform separately.
+You don’t need to monitor each platform separately.

 When to Use It

-• Direct bidding.
+Direct bidding.
 If your company sells to the public sector, this signal is your primary lead source.
-You get notified about new opportunities matching your offering as soon as they are published.
+You get notified about new opportunities matching your offering as soon as they’re published, not a week after they appeared on a platform you forgot to check.

-• Partner and channel activation.
-If you sell through resellers or integrators who serve the public sector, sharing relevant tender alerts with them strengthens the partnership and increases your indirect pipeline.
+Partner and channel activation.
+If you sell through resellers or integrators serving the public sector, sharing relevant tender alerts with them strengthens the partnership and increases your indirect pipeline.

-• Competitive analysis.
+Competitive analysis.
 Award notices reveal which competitors are winning public contracts, at what price, and in which regions.
-This intelligence feeds your positioning and pricing strategy.
+That intelligence feeds your positioning and pricing strategy.

 Configuration and cURL Example